rokath/trice/README.md

 Look into [lineTransformerANSI.go](./internal/emitter/lineTransformerANSI.go) for options or extensions.

-Also you can disable trice code generation on file level with `#define TRICE_OFF` before including `trice.h`.
+Also you can at compile time disable trice code generation on file level with `#define TRICE_OFF` before including `trice.h`.

 Because one trice consists typically only of 4 to 8 bytes there is usually no need to dynamically switch trices on and off inside the embedded device.
 This can be done on the display side inside the trice tool for example with command line switches (coming soon).